liuhuagang/XGIflytekToUE/README.md

 ![image](DocumentPictures/TTS_Blueprint.png)

-DemoVideoUrl:  TODO

-Call XunFeiTextToSpeech.
+You can call XunFeiTextToSpeech to begin TTS.

-It is async blueprint node.
+It is a async blueprint node.

-It converts text to USoundWave and wav file
+It converts text to USoundWave and wav file.

 #### 4.1 Be Careful:

-You mush input the text to convert.
+You have to input the text to convert it.

-If you enable SaveToLocal,you must input the right th Absolute file path.
+If you enable bSaveToLocal,you must input the right and absolute file path.

 The directory must exist.

 The file name must end with ".wav"

+You can keep it default for test at first.

 #### 4.2 Delegate: